pdb-94/miguel/README.md

 The class grid represents the power grid.
 The power grid provides electricity to the energy system.
 Depending on the input of blackout data a stable or unstable power grid is simulated.
 The possibility of feed-in is determined in the Environment.
 To add a power grid to the Environment no specific parameters are needed.

 ##### Diesel Generator
+The class DieselGenerator is based on a simplfied generator model.

 ##### Energy storage